don/cordova-plugin-ble-central/README.md

-# Bluetooth Low Energy Central Plugin for Apache Cordova
+# Bluetooth Low Energy (BLE) Central Plugin for Apache Cordova

 This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.
 Simultaneous connections to multiple peripherals are supported